anav5704/learning-terraform/README.md

-This repo contains Terraform code used to provision infrastructure for an [nginx load balancer](https://github.com/anav5704/nginx-load-balancer) on Oracle Cloud.
+This repo contains Terraform code used to provision infrastructure for a [nginx load balancer](https://github.com/anav5704/nginx-load-balancer) on Oracle Cloud.